Temiloluwa/Temiloluwa.github.io/_posts/2023-12-03-installing-kubeflow-on-eks-december-2023.md

 **An EKS Cluster must have been setup before you proceed** <br>
 **Dependencies for this method**: Make, Python3.8 and Kustomize

-The prequisites section of the AWS Kubeflow offical documentation provides three options for creating an ubuntu environment in order to deploy Kubeflow.
+The prequisites section of the AWS Kubeflow offical documentation offers three options for creating an ubuntu environment in order to deploy Kubeflow.
-Any option would work fine, but I decided to use my local machine and perform the following:
+Any option works fine, but I decided instead to execute the installation from my local machine.
+These are the important prequisites:

 1. Clone the official [AWS labs Kubeflow manifest repository](https://awslabs.github.io/kubeflow-manifests/docs/deployment/prerequisites/)
 2. Install a **python 3.8** environment using [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/).
 The choice of python 3.8 is very crucial.
 Miniconda offers the ability to select a desired python version for an environment.